Stuycs-K/project03-final-09-sheklyoue/DEVLOG.md

 - user input sent back and forth between client and server
 - tried to expand to multiple clients

+### 2025-01-12 - Basic chat function working (worked together with eric)
+- multiple clients can connect to the server
+- the chat is refreshed after every message sent
+- however, refreshing only happens after the client side sends a message
+- need to look into ncurses

 ## Eric

 ### 2024-01-02 - Brief description